-Your fascinating sustainable safari ends today, either for you to transfer back to Lusaka or Malawi by road, or to be dropped back at Mfuwe airport if you are travelling by air.
-We very much hope that the week will have been education, inspiring and motivating to you to continue supporting the great projects helping local people in the Mfuwe area.
+Your fascinating, inspiring and ethical safari ends after breakfast this morning, either for you to transfer back to Lusaka or Malawi by road, or to be dropped back at Mfuwe airport if you are travelling by air.
+We very much hope that the week will have been educational and motivational and that you will continue supporting the great projects working with the local people in the Mfuwe area.

-Total per person sharing May-end June 2021: U\$\$2796.00 Total cost for single accommodation from May-end June 2021: U\$\$3474.00
+Total per person sharing May-end June 2023: US\$2499.00

+Total cost for single accommodation from May-end June 2023: US\$3237.00